Evolution of networks with multiple junctions: Long time behavior

-\begin{rem} The last question asks whether we can always find a ``well--behaved'' limit network $\SS_T$, even when the singular times $T_i$ accumulate at some $\widehat{T}>0$, in order to possibly restart again the flow with Theorem~\ref{evolnonreg} or some extension of it.
-Indeed, by restarting the flow at every singularity we can define an {\em extended} curvature flow of networks on a time interval $[0,\widehat{T})$ where at the maximal time $\widehat{T}$, if it is finite, either the whole network vanishes, or there is an accumulation of singular times.
-This extended curvature flow is a Brakke flow, by Theorem~\ref{evolnonreg}, and actually only times when a standard transition happens can accumulate at $\widehat{T}$.
+\begin{rem} The last question concerns the possibility that the other two have a negative answer.
+In such case, we could still hope to be able to find a ``well--behaved'' limit network $\SS_{\widehat{T}}$, as $t\to\widehat{T}$, even when the singular times $T_i$ accumulate at $\widehat{T}$, to possibly restart again the flow with Theorem~\ref{evolnonreg} or some extension.
+Indeed, by restarting the flow at every singularity we can define an {\em extended} curvature flow of networks on some maximal time interval $[0,\widehat{T})$.
+Then, either the whole network vanishes or there is an accumulation of singular times at $\widehat{T}$, if it is finite.
+This extended curvature flow is a Brakke flow, by Theorem~\ref{evolnonreg} and actually, it is easy to see that only singular times when a standard transition happens can accumulate at $\widehat{T}$ (the number of regions is non increasing, hence the number of singular times when at least one of them collapses is finite).
+We also mention that it would be quite interesting to compare this extended curvature flow with the globally defined one introduced by L.~Kim and Y.~Tonegawa in~\cite{kimton} . \end{rem}

-We also mention that it would be quite interesting to compare this extended curvature flow of networks with the globally defined one in the recent paper~\cite{kimton} by L.~Kim and Y.~Tonegawa. \end{rem}
+\begin{rem} In the recent paper~\cite{NoSc23}, it is shown that the previous questions have positive answers in the special case of axially symmetric networks with only two triple junctions.
+More precisely, it is proved that the number of singular times is necessarily finite.
+We point out that, under these conditions, there are only four possible topological types of networks: the {\em tree}, the {\em lens}, the {\em theta} and the {\em eyeglasses (of ``type A'')} shapes, as in the following figure (see the discussion at the beginning of Section~\ref{globsec2}).